 In both jurisdictions, civil remedies are available through local courts.
 In all major cities in China, there are special Intellectual Property Chambers within the People’s Court, experienced in handling IP disputes.
 Incidentally, although no longer binding since the handover in 1997, Hong Kong courts often follow UK court decisions in IP matters.

 In both jurisdictions, infringement of certain IP rights may result in criminal sanctions.

 In both jurisdictions, the Customs service will work with holders of registered IP rights to seize and forfeit infringing goods entering its borders.

-IP rights holders should establish and maintain communications channels with enforcement officials to inform officials of their concerns and challenges.
-Developing a working relationship with enforcement officials is helpful for understanding enforcement mechanisms and procedures available in the event of unauthorised use of IP rights.
+It is possible to establish and maintain communication channels with enforcement officials.
+Developing a working relationship with enforcement officials is helpful to understand enforcement mechanisms and procedures available in the event of unauthorised use of IP rights.

 Disclaimer: This publication is general in nature and is not intended to constitute legal advice.
 You should seek professional advice before taking any action in relation to the matters dealt with in this publication.